qinyizhou2023/qinyizhou2023.github.io/_pages/about.md

 My research interests is in the intersection of AI and design.
 I design, develop, and evaluate AI tools to support creative thinking and ideation.
 I believe in the transformative potential of AI to empower human creativity and facilitate new forms of creativity support tools.

 My research focuses on:
-- How users' cognitive and behavioral patterns affect their interaction with AI tools
+- How users' cognitive and behavioral patterns affect their interaction with AI.
-- How to design AI tools to support a human-AI co-creation process
+- How can we design systems/theory to better support human creativity via human-AI co-creation.

 📫 Get in Touch
-I'm always interested in collaborating on projects at the intersection of design and AI.
-Feel free to reach out!
+I'm always interested in collaborating with researchers who are good at AI, phycology.
+Please feel free to reach out via [email](mailto:qinyizhou@tsinghua.edu.cn).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.